dayton-outar/shillings/docs/EXPERIENCE/THINK.md

 >
 >   **17. Omit needless words.**
 >
->   Vigorous writing is concise.
-A sentence should contain no unnecessary words, a paragraph no unnecessary sentences, for the same reason that a drawing should have no unnecessary lines and a machine no unnecessary parts.
+>   _Vigorous writing is concise.
+A sentence should contain no unnecessary words, a paragraph no unnecessary sentences, for the same reason that a drawing should have no unnecessary lines and a machine no unnecessary parts._
 >
 > When I look at most Web pages, I’m struck by the fact that most of the words I see are just taking up space, because no one is ever going to read them.
 And just by being there, all the extra words suggest that you may actually _need_ to read them to understand what’s going on, which often makes pages seem more daunting than they actually are.
+>
+> Getting rid of all those words that no one is going to read has several beneficial effects:
+>
+> - It reduces the noise level of the page.
+> - It makes the useful content more prominent.
+> - It makes the pages shorter, allowing users to see more of each page at a glance without scrolling.
+>
+> ...
+>
+> Your objective should always be to eliminate instructions entirely by making everything self-explanatory, or as close to it as possible.
+When instructions are absolutely necessary, cut them back to the bare minimum.

+Based on the advice from _Design of Everyday Things_, it's best to use affordances instead of copious instructions.
+Usually too many instructions may mean that the user experience requires improvement.

+## Chapter 6.
+Street Signs and Breadcrumbs